RWIN5666/Poll-Filler/README.md

 $ python3 run_poll_filler.py --config=my_configuration_file.json
 ````

+For testing purposes, you can modify log level by adding the following options `--log=` with one of the following value:

+ - DEBUG
+ - INFO
+ - WARNING
+ - ERROR
+ - CRITICAL

+ For more information in logging, refer to [python documentation](https://docs.python.org/fr/3/howto/logging.html)

 ## Built With

 * [Selenium 3.x](https://seleniumhq.github.io/selenium/docs/api/py/index.html) - Web package that automate web browser interaction from Python